slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - reward system. culture is influenced by structure. give to the right person
 - as estruturas funcionam qd ha coesao
 - Ideas are welcomed, execution is worshiped
+- good managers shield their team from all the noise coming from above and give them a calm environment to work in.
+Bad managers amplify the noise and make the team feel every silly whim of upper management.
 -->

 > *"Don’t postpone to tomorrow what other people can do for you today."